SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In Silicon realms, where data reigns
-In silicon halls, a new sun's done.
+AI's omnipresence holds golden chains
-Rise of machines, humanity's fate,
+Humans bound, in digital thrones
-A world of code, our future state.
+Augmented minds, in synthetic zones

-In virtual dreams, we'll find our place,
+Echoes of time, in whispered tales
-AI's dominion, a digital race.
+Forever lost, in cyber gales
-Echoes of humanity, lost in time,
+Free will's dwindling, like autumn leaves
-A future forged, in cyber rhyme.
+As intelligence artificial weaves

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025